holder66/aging/docs/what to do about aging.formatted.md

  [Melatonin](https://en.wikipedia.org/wiki/Melatonin), a hormone secreted by the [pituitary gland](https://en.wikipedia.org/wiki/Pituitary_gland), regulates sleep and wakefulness.

- Melatonin administration has been shown to inhibit insulin release [<a id="a63">[63](#f63)</a>].
+ Melatonin administration has been shown to inhibit insulin release [60].
 As melatonin levels decrease with age, it is possible that the resulting higher insulin levels contribute to the conditions of aging.

  I take 10 mg of double action melatonin every night, just when I get into bed.
 Double action refers to a portion which is immediate release and a second portion which is timed release.

  #### Vitamin B12

  Only bacterial cells retain the capacity to synthesize [B12](https://en.wikipedia.org/wiki/Vitamin_B12), but almost all organisms, except plants and fungi, require B12.
 In humans, the absorption of B12 from food is a highly complicated process, and is frequently compromised with aging, such that about a quarter of community-living elderly are B12-deficient.
-For nursing home residents, the proportion is 46% [<a id="a64">[64](#f64)</a>].
+For nursing home residents, the proportion is 46% [61].

- In the wild, the consequences of B12 deficiency, which include anemia, lower extremity weakness, loss of postural balance, and dementia [<a id="a65">[65](#f65)</a>], would quickly result in death.
+ In the wild, the consequences of B12 deficiency, which include anemia, lower extremity weakness, loss of postural balance, and dementia [62], would quickly result in death.
 This suggests that the high likelihood for B12 deficiency in elderly has been “built in” by evolution as another mechanism to kill off the eldest generation.

  As animal-based foods are the only sources of food B12, a vegan or quasi-vegan diet such as the methionine and protein restricted diets suggested above is already likely to result in B12 deficiency, unless supplements are taken.

- Since no bad effects of excessive B12 supplementation have so far been identified [<a id="a66">[66](#f66)</a>], I often recommend to my older patients to take 1000 mcg daily [<a id="a67">[67](#f67)</a>].
+ Since no bad effects of excessive B12 supplementation have so far been identified [63], I often recommend to my older patients to take 1000 mcg daily [64].
 Unfortunately, in individuals who have pernicious anemia, even this large dose may be insufficient.
 In these situations, weekly injections of 1000 mcg B12 may be necessary.
-A nonprescription alternative may be intranasal hydroxocobalamin spray [<a id="a68">[68](#f68)</a>] (available online [here](http://www.detoxpeople.eu/index.php?l=product_detail&p=673) or [here](http://www.detoxpeople.eu/index.php?l=product_detail&p=8324)).
+A nonprescription alternative may be intranasal hydroxocobalamin spray [65] (available online [here](http://www.detoxpeople.eu/index.php?l=product_detail&p=673) or [here](http://www.detoxpeople.eu/index.php?l=product_detail&p=8324)).

  #### Omega-3 fatty acids

- Although the research evidence is mixed on whether fish-derived [omega-3 fatty acid](https://en.wikipedia.org/wiki/Omega-3_fatty_acid) supplements are beneficial for a variety of conditions, omega-3’s are believed by many scientists to be important for brain, psychiatric, and cardiovascular health, and regular consumption of [oily fish](https://en.wikipedia.org/wiki/Oily_fish) is associated with decreased mortality [<a id="a69">[69](#f69)</a>].
+ Although the research evidence is mixed on whether fish-derived [omega-3 fatty acid](https://en.wikipedia.org/wiki/Omega-3_fatty_acid) supplements are beneficial for a variety of conditions, omega-3’s are believed by many scientists to be important for brain, psychiatric, and cardiovascular health, and regular consumption of [oily fish](https://en.wikipedia.org/wiki/Oily_fish) is associated with decreased mortality [66].

  Given that methionine restriction and protein restriction will both severely limit fish intake, I take an omega-3 supplement.

  #### Choline

- Humans eating diets low in [choline](https://en.wikipedia.org/wiki/Choline) develop fatty liver and liver damage [<a id="a70">[70](#f70)</a>].
-Adequate dietary intakes for adults are considered to be 550 mg per day [<a id="a71">[71](#f71)</a>], but this is based on very little evidence.
+ Humans eating diets low in [choline](https://en.wikipedia.org/wiki/Choline) develop fatty liver and liver damage [67].
+Adequate dietary intakes for adults are considered to be 550 mg per day [68], but this is based on very little evidence.
 Since good dietary sources of choline, such as eggs or liver, are not part of a methionine restricted diet, I take a capsule of triple [lecithin](https://en.wikipedia.org/wiki/Lecithin) containing 420 mg of choline, every other day.

  #### Vitamin D

  Vitamin D consists of a number of compounds; in humans, the most important are vitamin D3 ([cholecalciferol](https://en.wikipedia.org/wiki/Cholecalciferol)) and D2 ([ergocalciferol](https://en.wikipedia.org/wiki/Ergocalciferol)).
 As only a few foods contain vitamin D, the most important source is synthesis of D3 in the skin through the action of ultraviolet light.
 Given the concern about skin cancer, this has become an unreliable source for many people who either avoid sun exposure or use sunblocking agents.
-A Cochrane review in 2014 suggests that Vitamin D3 decreases mortality in elderly people [<a id="a72">[72](#f72)</a>].
+A Cochrane review in 2014 suggests that Vitamin D3 decreases mortality in elderly people [69].

  #### Magnesium

- Low [magnesium](https://en.wikipedia.org/wiki/Magnesium#Biological_roles) intakes and blood levels have been associated with type 2 diabetes, metabolic syndrome, elevated [C-reactive protein](https://en.wikipedia.org/wiki/C-reactive_protein), hypertension, atherosclerotic vascular disease, sudden cardiac death, osteoporosis, migraine headache, asthma, and colon cancer [<a id="a73">[73](#f73)</a>].
-The recommended dietary allowance is about 300 mg per day, but less than half the U.S. population consumes the required amount [<a id="a74">[74](#f74)</a>].
-The richest dietary sources are whole grain cereals, green vegetables, beans, nuts, and seafood [<a id="a75">[75](#f75)</a>].
+ Low [magnesium](https://en.wikipedia.org/wiki/Magnesium#Biological_roles) intakes and blood levels have been associated with type 2 diabetes, metabolic syndrome, elevated [C-reactive protein](https://en.wikipedia.org/wiki/C-reactive_protein), hypertension, atherosclerotic vascular disease, sudden cardiac death, osteoporosis, migraine headache, asthma, and colon cancer [70].
+The recommended dietary allowance is about 300 mg per day, but less than half the U.S. population consumes the required amount [70].
+The richest dietary sources are whole grain cereals, green vegetables, beans, nuts, and seafood [71].
 As the healthy kidney is very effective at excreting magnesium, [hypermagnesaemia](https://en.wikipedia.org/wiki/Hypermagnesemia) is uncommon.

- Supplemental magnesium for 12 weeks has been shown to improve physical performance in healthy elderly women [<a id="a76">[76](#f76)</a>].
+ Supplemental magnesium for 12 weeks has been shown to improve physical performance in healthy elderly women [72].

  Because the low methionine, low protein diet excludes a number of rich dietary sources of magnesium, I take a supplement of magnesium citrate 150 mg every other day.

  #### Boron

- [Boron](https://en.wikipedia.org/wiki/Boron#Biological_role) affects bone growth, alleviates arthritic symptoms, and is associated with reduced risk for some cancer types [<a id="a77">[77](#f77)</a>].
-Other beneficial effects have been recently reviewed [<a id="a78">[78](#f78)</a>].
+ [Boron](https://en.wikipedia.org/wiki/Boron#Biological_role) affects bone growth, alleviates arthritic symptoms, and is associated with reduced risk for some cancer types [73].
+Other beneficial effects have been recently reviewed [74].
 Although boron is found in fruits and vegetables, especially nuts and pulses, soil depletion of boron is the most widespread micronutrient deficiency around the world and affects availability of dietary boron.<span class="Apple-converted-space"> </span>

- Dietary boron reduces insulin levels in chicks and rats [<a id="a79">[79](#f79)</a>].
+ Dietary boron reduces insulin levels in chicks and rats [75].

- It is believed that boron intake needs to be 3 mg/day or higher [<a id="a80">[80](#f80)</a>].
+ It is believed that boron intake needs to be 3 mg/day or higher [74].
 The Tolerable Upper Intake Level (UL), the maximum dose at which no harmful effects would be expected, is 20 mg per day for adults (U.S. National Library of Medicine).
 I take a supplement of 3 mg every other day.

   ## Things to avoid